HiveRunner/HiveRunner/README.md

 # Hive version compatibility

-- This version of HiveRunner is built for Hive 2.3.7.
+- This version of HiveRunner is built for Hive 3.1.2.
+- For Hive 2.x support please use HiveRunner 5.2.0.
 - Command shell emulations are provided to closely match the behaviour of both the Hive CLI and Beeline interactive shells.
 The desired emulation can be specified in your `pom.xml` file like so:

         <plugin>